 - Installing dual-purpose task lighting.
 A multipurpose investment, task lighting like down lights simultaneously illuminate areas of a property to help guide you around winding paths and potential hazards while also shining a light on all who trespass during the dark.
 These lights ensure that those inside the home have a clear view of exterior goings on, which means that upon installation, you can enjoy both well-lit views of your home’s landscaping while inside and see clearly anyone who might be sneaking around in your yard during the night.

 Balancing beauty and function in your home’s landscape lighting can be tricky, so it might be a good idea to enlist the services of a professional landscape lighting service in your area.
-However, when done right by a professional – and when used in conjunction with a home security system – landscape lighting can provide incredible peace of mind while it simultaneously provides a great amount of theft deterrence.
+When done right by a professional – and when used in conjunction with a home security system – landscape lighting can provide incredible peace of mind while it simultaneously provides a great amount of theft deterrence.